Emerging Leaders Council

 A man of creativity and compassion, Che’ is an artist, servant leader, and advocate for vulnerable communities.
 You can always find him with a sketch pad, pens, pencils, and willingness to have tough conversations to move people forward.
 A thought-provoking lover of comics, anime, mixed martial arts, community, and service, Che’ graduated from Wayne State University with a degree in Sociology.
 He is currently enrolled at Wayne State as a graduate student working to obtain his Master of Counseling with a focus on Art Therapy.
 He is employed as a Family Restoration Worker for Orchards Family Service, Southfield.
 In his work, he helps to strengthen families, provide access to resources supporting the children and adults in households across Southeastern Michigan.

 Claudia was born and raised in Dearborn Michigan.
-She works as a radiographer and hopes to further her training as a mammographer in the near future.
+She currently works as a radiographer.
 She is a graduate from the University of Michigan-Dearborn where she earned a bachelor’s degree in Psychology.
 Bazzi was awarded the Anti Discrimination Committee’s Martin Luther King Jr. Scholarship as well as CAIR Michigan’s Rosa Parks scholarship.
 She previously worked for the City of Dearborn’s Department of public information where she helped organize major community events like the annual Homecoming festival and Memorial Day parade.
 On weekends, Bazzi works at her family’s banquet hall where she helps organize functions like weddings, community events, fundraisers, etc. In addition, she has volunteered in the campaigns of numerous local and state officials and is a member of the Arab American Political Action Committee.